 Harlow To Woodford

-Crossing the road and entering this path is always exciting after walking all this distance because i know exactly what is at the top.
-This is a little steep and often muddy but when i reach the top, to my right there are wide sweeping views across West Essex & South Hertfordshire.
-In the distance i can see the hills beyond Waltham Abbey that i walked along from Harlow today.
-It always fills me with an enormous sense of achievement seeing how far away those hills are that i traversed only a couple of hours ago.
-Reluctantly leaving those views behind me the path goes south into a dip & then back up, on the other side of which looking south and west are amazing panoramic views over North London and the Southern Lea Valley.
+Crossing the road and entering this path is always exciting after walking all this distance because I know exactly what is at the top.
+This is a little steep and often muddy but when I reach the top, to my right there are wide sweeping views across West Essex & South Hertfordshire.
+In the distance I can see the hills beyond Waltham Abbey which I walked along from Harlow today.
+It always fills me with an enormous sense of achievement seeing how far away those hills are that I traversed only a couple of hours ago.
+Reluctantly leaving those views behind me the path goes south into a dip & then back up, on the other side of which looking South and West are amazing panoramic views over North London and the Southern Lea Valley.
 This is one of the best local places for views like these and the western slopes of the forest never fail to please with good vantage points.

 The path now goes past a large manor style house on my left before bending right and coming out onto Mott Street.
-From here i have a choice.
-I can go left and walk uphill then take another old bridle path on the right which links High Beach to Lippitts Hill – Pepper Alley, or i can go right and walk through a paddock where two of the friendliest horses i have ever met live.
+From here I have a choice.
+I can go left and walk uphill then take another old bridle path on the right which links High Beach to Lippitts Hill – Pepper Alley, or I can go right then immediately left and walk through a paddock where two of the friendliest horses I have ever met live.
 I choose right every time.
 Both pathways meet up at the same point at the summit of Aldergrove wood where they merge together into another track called Arthur’s Lane.